 Like the industry, the AFM is also changing and evolving, and its policies and programs will move in new directions dictated by its members.
 As a member, you will determine these directions through your interest and involvement.
 Your membership card will be your key to participation in governing your union, keeping it responsive to your needs and enabling it to serve you better.
 To become a member now, visit www.afm.org/join.

-April 1, 2021Dave Pomeroy - International Executive Board Member and President of Local 257 (Nashville, TN)
+April 1, 2021Dave Pomeroy - International Vice President and President of Local 257 (Nashville, TN)

 The post-WWII legislation known as “Right to Work,” which is still on the books in 28 states, is one of the great misnomers of all time.
 It sounds kind of noble, but what it really means is “Right to Work for Less.”
 In other words, you have the right to work for as little as you choose, give up your intellectual property rights and all future revenue streams from your work.
 If you have a choice, why would you do that?